 All of our tax forms have been reformatted, to ensure enhanced readability when paper forms are filed.
 This new format has increased the number of pages of some of the tax returns.
 Make sure that you attach all pages of your return to ensure that your return is processed correctly.

 Maryland Individual Tax Credit Form 502CR has been removed from the resident tax booklet, but is available to be downloaded from our Web site.

 - Tax Forms and Instructions Online - Tax forms and instructions for Individual and Business taxpayers are available here online at Maryland Tax Forms and Instructions.

 - Tax Booklets at Post Offices - The Comptroller's Office no longer supplies local post offices with tax booklets.

 - Tax Booklets at Libraries - We have provided a limited supply of tax booklets to a number of libraries throughout the State who have requested them.

-- Tax Booklets at Comptroller's Branch Offices - Tax booklets are available at our 12 local branch offices.
+- Tax Booklets at Comptroller's Taxpayer Service Offices - Tax booklets are available at all of our 12 local taxpayer service offices.

 - Request a Tax Booklet - Taxpayers may request a resident or nonresident tax booklet by calling (410) 260-7951, or by e-mail at email@example.com.

-Increased pension exclusion - Maryland's maximum pension exclusion, which is available to qualifying taxpayers 65 or older, increased from $27,100 to $27,800 for tax year 2013.
+Increased pension exclusion - Maryland's maximum pension exclusion, which is available to qualifying taxpayers who are age 65 or older; are totally and permanently disabled; or have a spouse who is totally and permanently disabled, increased from $29,000 to $29,200 for tax year 2015.